benjaminjack/benjaminjack.github.io/_drafts/python-cpp-tests.md

 Next we have to set up our build environment.
 We'll use CMake to build the C++ extension modules in our package.

-### Configuring the build environment
+#### Configuring the build environment

-We could have written a Makefile directly to build our package, but using CMake vastly simplifies building pybind11-based modules.
+We could have written a Makefile directly to build our package, but using CMake simplifies building `pybind11`-based modules.
 (If you don't believe me, check out the Makefile that CMake generates.)
-CMake will also make it easier to add C++ unit tests later.
+Using CMake will also make it easier to add C++ unit tests later.

 To start, define a project, set the source directory, and define a list of C++ sources _without_ `bindings.cpp`.
 (This list will come in handy later when we want build C++ tests independently of any python bindings.)
 Add the following to your `CMakeLists.txt` file: